Gelatin Bubbles

 image of a yellow gelatin bubble being made with a small teal balloon

-The most important thing is to keep an eye on the gelatin and heat it up if it gets too thick.
+The most important thing is to keep an eye on the gelatin and heat it if it gets too thick.
 No one wants a lumpy, uneven gelatin bubble!!

 Tip #2: Scoop Out Any Foam or Little Bubbles from the Gelatin